 I am hoping that being more focused and intentional in all areas of my life as well as taking more time for self care will result in much better and deeper content as opposed to frequent scatterbrained posts written just for the sake of maintaining this space.

-I want to take this moment to publicly thank Leigh Ann and Nikki over at Intentional By Grace and Christian Mommy Blogger for their passion for organization, scheduling, and keeping things balanced while being intentional and disciplined with your time.
+I want to take this moment to publicly thank Leigh Ann and Nikki over at Intentional By Grace for their passion for organization, scheduling, and keeping things balanced while being intentional and disciplined with your time.
 I have to admit I resist a lot of their great ideas because I really don’t like structure – but over the past few weeks I realized I really needed to make some changes, and their sites have definitely given me a lot to think about and stepped on my toes with grace.

 And thank you readers for giving me grace as I put my foot in my mouth about taking a blogging break and fumble through getting my mess organized.